spotify/scio/scio-repl/README.md

 ## `DataflowPipelineRunner` = more interactive Dataflow service

-When using REPL and Dataflow service consider using `DataflowPipelineRunner` to get more interactive experience.
+When using REPL and Dataflow service consider using the non-blocking `DataflowPipelineRunner` to get more interactive experience.
 To start:

 ```bash
 java -jar scio-repl/target/scala-2.11/scio-repl*-fat.jar \